stuartn60/Mathematica-Belief-Propagation/README.md

 Algorithms implementations are provided in Wolfram package files (“*.wl”).
 A list of algorithms and usage may be obtained using the Mathematica notebook command:
 ?beliefPropagation`*

 Tests and illustrative use are provided in a Mathematica notebook files (“*.nb”), in PDF files, or in Markdown files.

-Set the directory path in the Mathematica notebook to your own directory.
+Two notebooks are provided: beliefPropagationTests.nb (unit tests) and gradeBook.nb (comparison of methods with joint probability distribution and with samiam Bayesnet).
+Each notebook requires you to set the directory path your own working directory.

 Enhancements